atikadr/chocolateSundae/README.md

 ===============

-chocolateSundae.pde stores WiFly connection and its protocol.
+chocolatesundae.pde stores WiFly connection and its protocol.
+To run on Arduino, need to include Credentials.h.

 Camera.pde stores code to run Camera.

 Property of atikadr